pavelhoral/fom-plugin/README.md

-# F4SE Plugin
+# Fallout: Miami SE Plugin

 This is playground repository for F4SE plugin for Fallout: Miami extensions (unofficial at the moment).

-I want this README to serve sort of a notebook or diary about my journey on implementing my first F4SE plugin.
+I want this README to serve as a sort of a notebook or diary about my journey on implementing my first F4SE plugin.

 ## High Level Goals